 Strengthen your communication strategies and engage your organization to amplify nurses’ expertise and voice in the media.
-This unique, new virtual program is provided by AONL in collaboration with the George Washington University School of Nursing Center for Health Policy and Media Engagement.
+This unique, new program is provided by AONL in collaboration with the George Washington University School of Nursing Center for Health Policy and Media Engagement.

 Through this program, nurse executives will develop an external communication strategy in conjunction with their health care organization to enhance the organization’s use of nurses as media sources.
 Taught by expert faculty Diana Mason and Barbara Glickstein, the lead researchers on the Woodhull Study Revisited, which investigated nurses’ representation in the health news media.

 In a community of practice, learn from the deep knowledge and experience of the faculty how to enhance nurse expert visibility in your organization.
 Through interactive sessions, share successes, gain a deeper understanding of the challenges of nurse representation in the media and develop an individual communication strategy.

 - Guidance on how to assess your organization’s readiness for revising its external communication strategy to include nurses

 - Effective ways to enhance nurses’ visibility as experts in news media

 - Definitions for success in developing an effective communications strategy with examples

 - Barriers to success in developing an effective communications strategy, including gag orders, online harassment, power hierarchies, and internal relationships